Sadiq12174/Sadiq12174/README.md

 # 👨🏻‍💻 About Me

 💡 I am **Shaik Sadiq**, a dedicated Frontend Developer & UI/UX Designer with over **6 months of valuable internship experience**.
-💻 I have honed my skills in Front-End Development, crafting exceptional UI/UX for websites and mobile applications, social media design, graphic design, and WordPress development.
+💻 I have honed my skills in Front-End Development, crafting exceptional UI/UX for websites and mobile applications, social media design, graphic design, WordPress and Wix development.
-🎓 I'm a graduate of **ITM University, Gwalior** (B.Tech in Computer Science and Engineering, Batch of 2020–2024).
+🎓 I'm a graduate of **ITM University, Gwalior** (B.Tech in Computer Science and Engineering, Batch of 2022–2026).
 🌱 I'm currently learning more about **Full-stack Web Development**.
 ✍️ In my free time, I enjoy **jogging, exploring trending design concepts, traveling, biking**, and much more.
 💬 Feel free to reach out to me for general or technical discussions!